ugr-sail/sinergym/docs/source/pages/output.rst

 Recording is managed by an instance of the class ``CSVLogger`` which is present as a wrapper attribute and is called in each timestep and in the end of a episode.
+This class can be substitute by a new one, see :ref:`Logger Wrapper personalization/configuration`.

 .. note:: Normalized observation methods are only used when environment is
           wrapped with normalization previously.